 - People on similar paths.
 Trade notes and help each other out.

-For people I already know, I keep a simple spreadsheet.
-About once a week, I pick three names off the list, and send them an email to schedule a call or Zoom.
-I make clear that it’s a “hello” call, not a sales call, and that I mostly want to know how they’re doing and what they’ve got going on.
+For people I already know, I keep a simple spreadsheet of people in the above categories.
+About once a week, I pick three names off the list, and send them an email to schedule a Zoom or a cocktail.
+I make clear that it’s a “hello” call, not a sales call – I just want to know how they’re doing and what they’ve got going on.
 Sometimes, partnerships or new gigs result, but that’s a bonus.

 And, of course, it never hurts to ask for referrals.
 If “Bob” is a second-degree connection you’d like to meet, and the person between you and Bob trusts you and your work, go ahead and ask for an introduction.
 Just be careful not to abuse this – you don’t want to be the person who’s always asking for favors and never giving.
 That’s how you shrink a network, not grow it.

 While the potential financial upside to networking is obvious, I find the psychological aspects to be at least as valuable.
-As freelancers, we can spend a lot of time alone, neck-deep in outputs.
-When we reach out to others, we deliberately bring positive human contact into our days.
+As freelancers, we often spend a lot of time alone, waist-deep in “the work.”
+When we reach out to others, we purposefully bring positive human contact into our days.
 There’s no downside here.

-If purposeful networking isn’t one of your top marketing activities, maybe it should be.
+If intelligent and generous networking isn’t one of your top marketing activities, it probably should be.

 More Sought-After

 Being “more sought-after” means elevating yourself above the common.
-It’s about being known as an expert, as someone at the top of his or her craft.
+It’s about being known as an authority, as someone at the top of his or her craft.

-One challenge of the online marketplaces for freelancers – I don’t need to name names – is that they can be a race to the bottom.
+One problem I have with the online marketplaces for freelancers is that they can be a race to the bottom.
 It’s easier to filter for price than it is for expertise.
-But, of course, you don’t have to opt in.

-Better to focus on high value, not low price.
+Better to focus on delivering high value, not low price.
 A good rule here: “Play to the height of your abilities.”
-Focus on the top of your skills pyramid, where you’re delivering maximum value.
+Focus on the top of your skills pyramid, where you’re creating maximum value for others.

 Allow me to suggest a sweet spot for your offerings: